lm3nitro/CyberLabs/Nessus.md

 ## Start or Stop Nessus:

-The following commands can be used to start or stop nessus:
+The following commands can be used to start or stop Nessus:

 ```
 systemctl start nessusd